 Step 6.
 Learn what happens to your pull request

 Accepting the pull request is not something you do, it is something done by the repository owner.
 It is the next step though.
 When the original repository owner logs into their account, their Newsfeed shows your pull request.
 It also shows your fork from a few days earlier.
 For example:

-The repo owner can click on the request and see your full request.
-An owner can Merge, Edit, or Decline a request.
-Owners, and others with access to the repository can Approve a request.
+The repo owner can click on the request and see your pull request.
+An owner can Merge, Edit, or Decline (1) a request.
+Owners, and others with access to the repository can Approve (2) a request.
+The owner can also see any additional commits or activity (3) and how many files are in this pull request (4).
 Clicking Approve simply means the approver reviewed the changes in the pull request.

 You'll get an email when your pull request is accepted.
 For now, continue onto the next section.

 That was intense.
 Maybe.
 Depends on your daily life.
 In the next section, you learn ways to be social on Bitbucket which includes adding users to your repository.